 Departments must go through the Purchasing Department to place an order for these items.
 The Purchasing Agent will forward information to the Licensing Department and obtain permission.
 Please be aware that University departments are required to adhere to the same guidelines as commercial vendors.

-The Collegiate Licensing Company (CLC) is the licensing representative for UNC Charlotte.
-CLC is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
-CLC may be contacted at www.clc.com or by contacting our representative, Chrysta Bayliss, Cbayliss@clc.com or 770-956-0520.
+IMG College Licensing (IMG) is the licensing representative for UNC Charlotte.
+IMG is responsible for administering the licensing program, including processing applications, collecting royalties, enforcing trademarks and pursuing new market opportunities.
+IMG may be contacted at imgcollegelicensing.com or by contacting our representative, Chrysta Bayliss, at Chrysta.Bayliss@img.com or 770-956-0520.

 Restricted: Designed primarily for locally-based vendors to sell to internal campus departments and student groups; products are not for re-sale but are for internal consumption, uniforms, or promotional give-aways.